-To be honest, most of the time, I'm happy to answer, but sometimes I just want to fit in and sound like a native speaker, just to have a conversation about something more interesting than talking about myself (again).
+To be honest, most of the time, I'm happy to answer, but sometimes I just want to fit in and sound like a native speaker so I can have a conversation about something more interesting than talking about myself (again).

 I can help you.

-My clients come to me for language coaching and accent training for any number of reasons:
+My clients often come to me for accent and communication coaching for these reasons:

-- Some want to reduce their accent so that they feel like they fit in and belong in American culture.
+- They want to reduce their accent so that they feel like they fit in and belong in American culture.
 They don't want their accent to create distance between them and other people.

 - Others want to reduce their accent to avoid being asked to repeat themselves.
 They're tired of wondering if it’s because of the accent or because the idea wasn’t clear.

-- Still others want to learn to use their voice more effectively in professional meetings, presentations, and conferences.
+- Still others want to learn to use their voice to communicate more effectively in professional meetings, presentations, and conferences.

-- The rest would like to express themselves more like native speakers.
-They want to show their emotions and attitude using tone rather than words.
+- The rest would like to express themselves more like native speakers with clear stress and intonation.
+They want to show their emotions and attitude through their tone of voice rather than words.
 They want to ask questions that sound less demanding, give polite feedback, and show curiosity and openness.

 When it comes to accent training, there are actually several aspects to consider.
 Many non-native speakers expect to spend time simply troubleshooting challenging sounds.

-After nearly a decade working with non-native speakers, I've developed a time-tested curriculum that consistently leads to results.
+After 10 years working with non-native speakers, I've developed a time-tested program that consistently leads to results.

 My clients mention again and again that I notice things about the way they're producing sounds or shaping their mouths that other accent trainers just haven't noticed before.